python-cffi/cffi/doc/source/index.rst

     <cdata 'int'>
     >>> int(x)
     42

-Similarly, this is the only way to get cdata objects for ``NULL`` pointers, which are normally returned as None.

 The initializer given as the optional second argument to ``ffi.new()`` can be mostly anything that you would use as an initializer for C code,